decode-detroit/apollo/README.md

 #### Prepare Your Raspberry Pi

 All that is needed is installing the packages above (i.e. GStreamer).
+If you're displaying video, you probably want to disable screen blanking in the Raspberry Pi Config settings.

 Hardware decoding works well for videos up to 1080p at 30 fps.
 There is a short delay when switching between playing videos, but there is no delay when playing a new video after the first has stopped.